othis001/solutions/README.md

 This is a program that takes as input a string and then a list of positions we are allowed to swap.
 It will then return the string with the highest lexicographical order, we can obtain.

+## weight.cpp

+This is a program that takes as input an array and then an array of weights where each weight corresponds to the corresponding entry in the first array.
+We then return the maximum weight formed by an INCREASING subsequence.